annaesvensson/yellow-help/1-en/how-to-change-the-system.md

     Parser: markdown
     Status: public

 You can use a [web browser](https://github.com/annaesvensson/yellow-edit) or your [computer](https://github.com/annaesvensson/yellow-core) to change the system settings.
-The system settings contain the settings of your website and of all extensions.
-After a new installation be sure to check `Sitename`, `Author` and `Email`.
+The system settings contain the settings of your website and of all installed extensions.
 The following settings can be configured:

 `Sitename` = name of the website
 `Author` = name of the webmaster